-- · cash flows generated from operating activities; - the adequacy of available bank lines of credit; - · the ability to attract long-term capital with satisfactory terms; - acquisitions; - · the timing and extent of common stock repurchases; - dividend payments; - and capital expenditures.
+cash flows generated from operating activities;

+- the adequacy of available bank lines of credit; - the ability to attract long-term capital with satisfactory terms; - acquisitions; - · the timing and extent of common stock repurchases; - · dividend payments; - · and capital expenditures.

-On August 3, 2007, we entered into an unsecured five-year \$300.0 million revolving credit agreement with eight lenders which replaced in its entirety, our previous five-year \$100.0 million facility.
-Proceeds from the new facility were used to pay \$20.0 million owed under the prior facility and will be used further for general corporate purposes, including working capital, dividends, stock repurchases and acquisitions, including ACR Group, Inc. ("ACR").
-The terms of the credit facility also provide for a \$25.0 million swingline subfacility and a \$50.0 million letter of credit subfacility.
-Borrowings bear interest at primarily LIBOR-based rates plus a spread which ranges from 37.5 to 112.5 basis points (LIBOR plus 50 basis points as of the date hereof) depending upon our ratio of total debt to EBITDA.
-We pay a variable commitment fee on the unused portion of the commitment, ranging from 7.5 to 20 basis points.
-Alternatively, we have the option to elect to have borrowings bear interest at the higher of the prime rate or the Federal Funds Rate plus 50 basis points.
+On August 3, 2007, we entered into an unsecured five-year \$300.0 million revolving credit agreement with eight lenders, which replaced in its entirety our previous five-year \$100.0 million revolving credit facility.
+Proceeds from the new facility were used to pay \$20.0 million owed under the prior facility and for the acquisition of ACR Group, Inc. ("ACR") and will be used further for general corporate purposes, including seasonal working capital needs, dividends, stock repurchases and acquisitions.
+Included in the facility are a \$25.0 million swingline subfacility and a \$50.0 million letter of credit subfacility.
+Borrowings bear interest at primarily LIBOR-based rates plus a spread which ranges from 37.5 to 112.5 basis-points (LIBOR plus 50 basis-points at September 30, 2007) depending upon our ratio of total debt to EBITDA.
+We pay a variable commitment fee on the unused portion of the commitment, ranging from 7.5 to 20 basis-points (10 basis-points at September 30, 2007).
+Alternatively, we may elect to have borrowings bear interest at the higher of the prime rate or the Federal Funds Rate plus 50 basis-points.
 The credit facility matures in August 2012.
+At September 30, 2007, \$95.0 million was outstanding under this revolving credit agreement.